Shaga-Matula/Iceberg/README.md

 # How to play Iceberg
 ## Game creative writing introduction

 ### Hello and welcome to Iceberg, a game of cunning and guile.
 The object of the game is to destroy 3 Icebergs to clear a path for your ship to cross, but!
-Its fogy and you cannot see, fortunately the sea is flat as a pancake and you can hear the sound of dripping water as the icebergs melt, 'It’s so quiet' you hear - the first mate say, 'it’s so quiet'.
+Its foggy and you cannot see, fortunately the sea is flat as a pancake and you can hear the sound of dripping water as the icebergs melt, 'It’s so quiet' you hear - the first mate say, 'it’s so quiet'.
 &nbsp;
-### Use this tranquillity to your advantage, your crew will listen out for the sound of ice crushing under the weight your torpedoes as you hunt in the fog for the "ICEBERGS".
+### Use this tranquillity to your advantage, your crew will listen out for the sound of ice crushing under the weight of your torpedoes as you hunt in the fog for the "ICEBERGS".
 &nbsp;